-John Hughes, Managing Director, has a contract of employment dated 31 March 2010 with the Company, with an expiry date 31 March 2013.
+John Hughes, Managing Director, has a contract of employment dated 15 May 2013 with the Company, with an expiry date 31 March 2015.
 The contract specifies the duties and obligations to be fulfilled by the Managing Director and provides that the Board and Managing Director will early in each financial year, consult and agree objectives for achievement during that year.

 At any time the service contract can be terminated either by the Company or John Hughes providing six months' notice.
 The Company may make a payment in lieu of notice of six months, equal to six months of base salary.
-This payment represents market practice at the time the terms were agreed.
+On termination of John Hughes' employment, he is entitled to a termination payment of \$300,000 and is subject to various non-compete obligations for a period of six months.